lydiastepanek/is-this-phishy/README.md

 ## License

-IsThisPhishy is released under the [MIT License](https://opensource.org/licenses/MIT).
+Is This Phishy is released under the [MIT License](https://opensource.org/licenses/MIT).